reclaimhosting/docs/01.getting-started/02.client-area-cpanel-basics/docs.md

 ![Databases](https://farm2.staticflickr.com/1446/24376064650_3750bdf5c4_c.jpg)

 - **phpMyAdmin**: manage a single database as well as a whole MySQL server.
-See more about the supported features of phpMyAdmin [here](http://cpanel.huskerdu.reclaimhosting.com/cpsess1679149195/3rdparty/phpMyAdmin/doc/html/intro.html).
 - **MySQL Database** & **MySQL Database Wizard**: allows you to store and manage large amounts of information over the web; these are essential to running web-based applications like bulletin boards, content management systems, and online shopping carts.
 The Wizard guides you through setting up a MySQL database and user privileges.
 - **Remote MySQL**: You can use this to add a specific domain name so visitors can connect to your MySQL databases.